dilanzib/MortgageApplication/README.md

 ## Mortgage Application

-### Tools needed
-To successfully build and run the application:
+### Tools needed to successfully build and run the application
 - Java 17
 - Maven 3.9.0
 - Docker Desktop